Norwegian Wood

 there drinking until after nine.

-"Tell me, Nagasawa," I asked, "what is the "standard of action' in your
+"Tell me, Nagasawa," I asked, "what is the "standard of action' in

 life?"